After admittance to the UVU Dental Hygiene Program students will be required to do the following in order to be ready for school in the Fall.

 It is also recommended that students be immunized with the Influenza, Diphtheria, Tetanus (DT), Polio, and Chicken Pox (Varicella) vaccinations for additional protection.

-5. cpr certification
+• cpr certification

-6. personal Auto and Health Insurance
+• personal Health Insurance

-Students will be required to participate in several off-campus activities.
-It is the student’s responsibility to provide their own transportation to and from those activities.
-Copies of current auto and health insurance should be sent to the Dental Hygiene Program.
+Copies of current health insurance must be given to the Dental Hygiene Program.
 Health insurance should include but is not limited to, payment for treatment and follow-up procedures, including exposure to blood-borne pathogens as well as other potentially infectious materials.
-Auto/Health insurance must remain in effect throughout the duration of the student's participation in the program.
+Health insurance must remain in effect throughout the duration of the student's participation in the program.

 Self-insurance, non-traditional group health plans and medical costsharing programs are NOT acceptable under this procedure and will not be accepted as proof of coverage.
 Self-insurance is the insurance of oneself or one's interest by maintaining a fund to cover possible losses rather than by purchasing an insurance policy.

 Students are responsible for the cost of textbooks, most instruments and payment of laboratory fees, as well as the special fee every semester.
 All required items are subject to program standards.
 Students are also required to be a member of their professional organization while in school, where association dues are collected.
+All items students must purchase are subject to program standards.
+Information regarding necessary purchases will be given at Orientation the first day of Fall classes.

-8. Program Participation
+• Program Participation

 Each Dental Hygiene student is required to fully participate in the program.
 These activities include, but are not limited to the following: